aCuissot/Hands-On_Machine_Learning_Exercises/Tensorflow/README.md

 ##### 1. Learn and use machine learning
 ###### 1.1 Basic classification
+Classify some clothes using a very basic model
 ###### 1.2 Text classification
 ###### 1.3 Regression
 ###### 1.4 Overfitting and underfitting